Muhammad ibn Nasir: Reign

 The son of Sultan Nasir ibn Uthman and the grandson of Uthman the Abyssinian.
 Muhammad ibn Nasir, desirous of resuming the old struggles against the Christian empire, relativized the administration of Adal, as a preparation for the grand plan.
 He made his brother Hamid, wazir of Harar.
 Haygan Hashim was made the governor of Aussa, while Hashim was made governor of Zeila.
 Sultan Muhammed is also credited with having commissioned the building of a wall around the port of Zeila to protect it from raids by Somali nomads.

-A triple alliance was in the works involving Sultan Muhammed with the Ottoman leader Özdemir Pasha and Yeshaq ruler of the Abyssinian province of Medri Bahri.The Ottomans allied with the adal Sultan and invaded Ethiopia.Sarsa Dengal defeated the adal sultanate in webi river. the Ottomans would go on to establish Habesh Eyalet.

-Sultan Muhammed carried out an expedition against the Ethiopian Empire alone in 1573.
+A triple alliance was in the works involving Sultan Muhammed with the Ottoman leader Özdemir Pasha and Yeshaq ruler of the Ethiopian province of Medri Bahri.
+Nonetheless, Sultan Muhammed carried out an expedition against the Ethiopian Empire alone in 1573.
 This endeavor ended in total disaster.
 A great battle was fought between him and Sarsa Dengel at the Battle of Webi River, "but God gave victory to the infidels" as the Muslim chronicles state.
-Muhammad was captured and promptly executed by the Emperor, he was the last member of the Uthman dynasty to rule Harar.
-Most of the Adalite Harla army was also killed or captured by the Abyssinians.
-The loss was blamed on the Sultan's commanders who began collaborating with the Abyssinians, prior to this four weeks into battle it had remained a stalemate.
+Muhammad was captured and promptly executed by the Emperor; he was the last member of the Uthman dynasty to rule Harar.
+Most of the Adalite Harla army was also killed or captured by the Ethiopians.
+The loss was blamed on the Sultan's commanders who began collaborating with the Ethiopians, prior to this four weeks into battle it had remained a stalemate.
+According to Manfred Kropp, the Malassay did not demonstrate the same degree of allegiance to Muhammad as they had previously exhibited toward Ahmed ibn Ibrahim al-Ghazi.

 This major defeat ended the Adal Sultanate status as a major military power thus the Harari state permanently ceased its aggression towards Ethiopia.